 The total study load for this minor is 30 European Credits (EC), the duration is 1 semester.
 During this minor, the student himself is in charge.
-He decides for himself what has to be learned and in what way.
+The student decides for him or herself what has to be learned and in what way.
 In 20 weeks, the student will work on various aspects and assignments in order to develop himself as a link between agriculture and technology in the business community.